 You can also spot a dual-pane window by sliding it open.
 Then look at the edge of the glass, and you’ll see the seal that bonds the two panes together.
 It’s usually a hard black sealant that keeps the gas inside.
 Of course, dual-pane windows are also considerably thicker, due to both the two pieces of glass, and the space between them.
 You’ll see that thickness when looking at the edge of the open window.

-What Are the Benefits of Double Pane RV Windows?
+What Are the Benefits of Double-Pane RV Windows?

-There are several advantages to having double pane windows in your RV.
+There are several advantages to having double-pane windows in your RV.
+Let’s take a look at the greatest benefits.

 Temperature Control

-Not only will double pane RV windows offer more protection from the sun’s heat, UV rays, and cold, but they’ll also provide far greater efficiency when you’re using your AC or heat.
-Using less AC and heat to control the temperature in your RV is beneficial to both your wallet and to the environment.
+With double-pane windows, however, the windows themselves act as insulation due to the triple layers (two panes of glass with a layer of gas in between them).
+Not only will double-pane RV windows offer more protection from the sun’s heat, UV rays, and cold, but they’ll also provide far greater efficiency when you’re using your AC or heat.
+Using less AC and heat to control the temperature in your RV is beneficial to both your wallet and the environment.

 Noise Reduction

-Double pane RV windows also offer insulation from noise.
+Double-pane RV windows also offer insulation from noise.
 This is true whether you’re driving down the highway or camping in close proximity to neighbors at an RV park.
+RV double-pane windows are great at reducing the amount of noise coming into your RV.

 Double pane RV windows not only help to insulate an RV from heat and cold, but also from noise.